-But that wasn't the end of the story, it was only the end of Book 1 and the beginning of Book 2.
-The two men in white robes (the same two who were at the tomb? hmmm?) jolted the disciples out of their reverie.
+But that wasn't the end of the story, it was only the intermission between Scroll 1 and Scroll 2.
+The two men in white robes (wonder if they were the same two who were at the empty tomb?) jolted the disciples out of their skyward-gazing reverie.
 With their rhetorical question, "why are you just standing there with your mouth open staring at nothing?' they reminded the disciples not only that Jesus was coming back but also that he had given them a job to do in the meantime.
 "You will be my martyrs - witnesses - in Jerusalem, in all Judea and Samaria, and to the ends of the earth."
 That's a big job, indeed!
 That's a tough, challenging, life-long job to which they have been called, but Jesus also promised them that the Holy Spirit would come upon them, giving them the strength to accomplish this big job, giving them the guidance and wisdom to lead them through all the confusions and challenges they would face.
-So, the disciples had their marching orders, had the promise of Holy help to accomplish all that they had been called to do, and yet there they were standing gawking up into the sky.
-No wonder they were given an angelic shove to stop looking up, stop looking back, and get on with the tasks at hand in the Kingdom.
+So, the disciples had their marching orders, had the promise of Holy help to accomplish all that they had been called to do, and yet there they were standing like tourists staring with rapt faces up into the sky.
+No wonder they were given an angelic shove to stop looking up, to stop looking back, and to start gettting on with the tasks at hand in the Kingdom.